-Early Stage Alzheimer's Disease: New Technique Gives Researchers Important Insights
+Early Stage Alzheimer's Disease: Imaging Technique Gives Researchers Important Insights

 For decades, Alzheimer’s researchers have faced a major challenge in treating early stages of the disease.
 They could only study the brain after a patient died and the disease spread throughout the brain.
-But a relatively new imaging technique has given scientists a window into the development of Alzheimer’s disease.
+But a relatively new imaging technique is giving scientists a window into the development of Alzheimer’s disease.